mavera12/EHR/Generic-Module-Framework:-States.md

 The `Procedure` state type indicates a point in the module where a procedure should be performed.
 The Procedure state must come after the `target_encounter` Encounter state in the module, but must have the same start time as that Encounter; otherwise it will not be recorded in the patient's record.
 See the Encounter section above for more details.

-The `Procedure` also supports identifying a previous `ConditionOnset` as the `reason` for the procedure.
+The `Procedure` also supports identifying a previous `ConditionOnset` or an attribute as the `reason` for the procedure.

 **Future Implementation Considerations**